Top 10 popular web design trends of 2021

 Plants

-Using nature photos and illustrations in design isn’t really that new, but I have seen a recent emergence of designers incorporating plants in web design layouts.
+Using nature and floral photos and illustrations in web design isn’t really that new, but I have seen more of an emergence of using plants in web design.
+Also a great pair when selling furniture.

 Design inspiration: Plants